 Safety and Precautions

 This posture involves Padmasana also.
-Hence the same precautionary measures applicable to Lotus Posture applies this posture also.
+Hence the same precautionary measures applicable to Lotus Posture applies to this posture also.

 One should prepare himself/herself by taking the practice of the following poses.